atoshumsamuelcahsai/lucusrag/README.md

 **A Production-Grade Retrieval-Augmented Generation (RAG) System for Code Understanding**

-LucusRAG is a hybrid retrieval system that combines Tree-Sitter AST parsing, graph-based program analysis, neural reranking, and a probabilistic Adaptive-K policy to deliver **fast, accurate, and cost-efficient code understanding**.
+LucusRAG is a hybrid retrieval system that combines Tree-Sitter AST parsing, graph-based program analysis, LLM-augmented semantic explanations, rrf fusion, and neural reranking, and a probabilistic Adaptive-K policy to deliver **fast, accurate, and cost-efficient code understanding**.

 **Performance highlights:**
 - **2.5× faster** query time